webtorrent/bittorrent-protocol/README.md

 ```

-## plugin api
+## extension api

-This package supports a simple plugin API so you can extend the default protocol
+This package supports a simple extension API so you can extend the default protocol
 functionality with common protocol extensions like ut_metadata (magnet uris).

-Here are the **bittorrent-protocol** plugins that we know about:
+Here are the **bittorrent-protocol** extensions that we know about:

 - [ut_metadata](https://github.com/feross/ut_metadata) - Extension for Peers to Send Metadata Files (BEP 9)
 - *Add yours here!
 Send a pull request!*

-In short, a plugin can register itself with at a certain name, which will be added to the
+In short, an extension can register itself with at a certain name, which will be added to
-extended protocol handshake sent to the remote peer.
-Plugins can also hook events like
+the extended protocol handshake sent to the remote peer.
+Extensions can also hook events
-'handshake' and 'extended'.
-To use a plugin, simply require it and call `wire.use()`.
+like 'handshake' and 'extended'.
+To use an extension, simply require it and call
+`wire.use()`.

-Here is an example of the **ut_metadata** plugin being used with **bittorrent-protocol**:
+Here is an example of the **ut_metadata** extension being used with
+**bittorrent-protocol**:

 ```js
 var Protocol = require('bittorrent-protocol')